André B. Roman: Career

-First term as Governor

 On January 31, 1831, Governor Roman took his oath of office during a time of storms, floods, economic depression, and epidemics.
 During these years of vigorous economic growth, yellow fever killed over 5,000 Louisianans, the number of banks in the state rose from 5 to 11, the Canal Bank built the New Basin Canal and the Pontchartrain Railroad began locomotive service in 1832.

 Governor Roman is credited with establishing the state penitentiary system.
 The College of Jefferson opened in St. James Parish, and the College of Franklin opened in St. Landry Parish.
 The Louisiana Agricultural Society was organized with Governor Roman as its first president.

 The South Carolina nullification controversy moved Roman and most of Louisiana to back President Andrew Jackson's stand on national authority over state nullification.
 The old Charity Hospital building on Canal Street was used as the State House, while 611 Royal Street was the official residence of the governor after the state government returned from Donaldsonville.

 When his term was ending, Governor Roman sought re-election, but he was defeated by Edward Douglass White Sr., another Whig.
 In 1836, Roman opted to run for the United States Senate, but he was defeated by Alexandre Mouton.

 In 1838, Roman again sought election as governor.
 His opponent this time was Denis Prieur, the Jacksonian Mayor of New Orleans who lived openly with his quadroon mistress.
 Roman beat Prieur 7,590 votes to 6,782.

-Second term

 On February 4, 1839, Roman resumed the governor's office stressing education and civic improvements.
 During this administration the first practical impetus on a public education system was established: 600 volumes of Charles Gayarré's Historical Essay on Louisiana were purchased and distributed among the Parish schools.
 Appropriations allowed copying of parish archives on Louisiana colonial history.
 Roman created the Office of State Engineer and advocated opening the passes at the mouth of the Mississippi River for better shipping.

 Governor Roman served as the President of the New Orleans Drainage Company which drained the swamps behind the city.
 The Clinton and Port Hudson Railroad, which aided the cotton industry, was established, as well as an experimental farm in St. James Parish.
 During Governor Roman's second term, the state abolished imprisonment for debt.

 With economic crises and panics looming, Roman struggled to maintain calm.
 He vetoed several new bank charters during the most volatile economic period in antebellum Louisiana (1841–42).
 The Bank Act of 1842 replaced the earlier easy credit system with a sounder, more restrictive policy.